- Dr Gerhard Anders

 Gerhard studied law at Tubingen University in Germany and international law and legal anthropology at the University of Amsterdam.
 His PhD project at Erasmus University Rotterdam was an ethnographic study of the experiences of civil servants in Malawi where a civil service reform programme was implemented at the behest of the World Bank and other international donor agencies.
 Between 2004 and 2011 he worked at the Department of Social and Cultural Anthropology, University of Zurich where he taught legal and political anthropology and anthropology of development.
 During his time in Zurich he conducted a post-doc research on international criminal justice in West Africa.

 Gerhard’s research focuses on globally circulating ideas about development, good governance, international criminal justice and the rule of law, tracking the everyday experiences of civil servants, lawyers and others involved in the production and diffusion of administrative and legal knowledge.
-Together with Anne Griffiths from the School of Law he runs a British Academy funded International Partnership and Mobility Scheme (2015-2017) with the Universities of Botswana, Zimbabwe and Malawi titled Realising Justice?
+Together with Anne Griffiths from the School of Law he ran a British Academy funded International Partnership and Mobility Scheme (2015-2017) with the Universities of Botswana, Zimbabwe and Malawi titled Realising Justice?
 Land Reform in Southern Africa.

 In the Shadow of Good Governance: An Ethnography of Civil Service Reform in Africa.
 Leiden: Brill (2010).